yusufinann/bingo-game/README.md

 **Important Considerations:**

 *   **Dependencies & Integration:** This Bingo module is **designed and optimized to work within the [GameHub Platform](https://github.com/yusufinann/GameHub)**.
 While you can clone it as a standalone package, it relies on certain frontend components, backend APIs, context providers, and WebSocket communication established by the GameHub's `game-center` (frontend) and `backend` packages.
-*   **Functionality:** Without the surrounding GameHub infrastructure, full functionality (like user authentication, lobby management outside the game, profile integration, etc.) may not be available or may require significant adaptation.
+*   **Functionality:** Without the surrounding GameHub infrastructure, full functionality (like user authentication, lobby management outside the game, profile integration, Redis-backed resilience for game state, etc.) may not be available or may require significant adaptation.
 *   **Primary Use:** The primary and recommended way to use this Bingo game is by cloning and running the entire [GameHub Platform](https://github.com/yusufinann/GameHub) as instructed in its main README.

 ---